msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 ```

 * You can place the `Suspense` anywhere above the lazy loaded component
-* It doesn't matter how deep is the lazy loaded component nested, it works similar to try-catch syntax - first Suspense component up in the component tree will catch the dynamic content and display fallback
+* It doesn't matter how deep the lazy loaded component is nested, it works similar to try-catch syntax - first Suspense component up in the component tree will catch the dynamic content and display fallback
-* You can wrap multiple lazy components inside a single `Suspense` component => it will display fallback until all dynamic components are loaded.
+* You can wrap multiple lazy components inside a single `Suspense` component => it will display fallback until all nested dynamic components are loaded.
 Try to **avoid multiple spinners next to each other**
 * Replaces [react loadable](https://github.com/jamiebuilds/react-loadable)

 ```javascript